Standard Fourteen

-The Standard Fourteen is an automobile which was produced by the British Standard Motor Company from 1945 to 1948.
+The Standard Fourteen is a British automobile produced by the Standard Motor Company from 1945 to 1948.

 The Fourteen was offered as a four-door saloon on a 100-inch wheelbase with a 1776 cc side valve four-cylinder engine.
 Drophead coupe and estate car variants were also offered.
 The post-war model could be distinguished from its predecessor by a lack of bonnet louvres.